Looking to step up for your holiday dessert game? Consider making some of the best Christmas cookies from around the world.

 A European twist on a classic cookie, this recipe from Liv for Cake shares a great recipe but also a really touching story of growing up in a family that didn’t always have a lot of money but they always had these Christmas cookies.

 An unusual recipe, you’ll want to make these a few days in advance as they’re not best fresh out of the oven.

-This Sicilian Christmas cookie may be time consuming to make but She Loves Biscotti shares this recipe with tips on how to spread out the tasks over a few days.
+This Sicilian Christmas cookie may be time consuming to make but this recipe shares tips on how to spread out the tasks over a few days.

 A common Christmas cookie for Christians during the holidays, Kravings Food Adventures shares this recipe that she makes for her family, and one that her late aunt passed onto her.

 A Goan recipe, these cookies are made with flour, semolina, ghee and a bit of sugar.

 Basler brunsli are a traditional Swiss Christmas cookie made with almonds, chocolate and a touch of spice.